paulrad/kick-happy-api/README.md

 #### /helpers

-The helpers files are accessible globally via the method `KHA.Helpers` (eg: `KHA.Helpers('models/users')` will return all the methods of the `helpers/models/users.js` file.
+The helpers files are accessible globally via the method `KH.Helpers` (eg: `KH.Helpers('models/users')` will return all the methods of the `helpers/models/users.js` file - see the API chapter for more informations about the KA global object).

 The helpers directory is subdivided in (actually) 4 subdirectories: